FridayOrtiz/timebase/paper/paper.md

 between the corresponding subjects ${S_h}$ and ${S_i}$ of the model M is illegal in M [@gligor1993guide]."

-After understanding the criteria of what makes a covert channel our goal within this paper is to utilize the Network Time Protocol (NTP) to create a covert channel for data infiltration.
+Our goal is to utilize the Network Time Protocol (NTP) to create a covert channel for data infiltration.

+## Network Time Protocol

 There are a number of network architectures that enterprises and device manufacturers utilize in order to have network connected devices synchronize